BeMoBIL/bemobil-pipeline/bemobil_bidstools.md

 - automatic
 If you do NOT specify any stream, it will automatically assume that the stream of the highest sampling rate is eeg and will also try to import all other streams to be put in a single file.
 This might be fine if you only have EEG data in your .xdf file but complicates things downstream when you have more modalities.

-## For other modalities than EEG and motion
+## For other modalities than EEG and motion and other things still missing

 There is a plan to also support some other modalities that are often used in MoBI research.